StonyBrookNLP/PoMo/README.md

       - Wikidata entity (*.wiki)
-        - A wikidata entity file(train.wiki/test.wiki/valid.wiki) has following fields:
+        - A wikidata entity file(train.wiki/test.wiki/valid.wiki) has following fields: (tab separated)
           - wikidata ID
           - entity_name: The wikidata entity's label
           - aliases: aliases of the label. “,” separated if there are more than one.